AndreasLP/DeepLearning02456/README.md

 (last access 03/01/2021).
 Code is setup to use a replaybuffer named cartpole_swingup_40000_50000.pt.

+Note the SAC+AE uses the RAD model i.e. the observations are padded and then randomly cropped bakc to the original size.

 1. key_point_learning
     The code here is used for training IMM models using either IMM 3 or IMM 9.
     The former uses a single RGB image and outputs three key points while the